Strikeout

 In baseball or softball, a strikeout (or strike-out) occurs when a batter accumulates three strikes during a time at bat.
-It usually means that the batter is out.
-A strikeout is a statistic recorded for both pitchers and batters, and is denoted by K in scorekeeping and statistics.
-A "strikeout looking" — in which the batter does not swing and the third strike is called by the umpire — is usually denoted by a ꓘ.
+It means the batter is out, unless the third strike is not caught by the catcher and the batter reaches first base safely as a result.
+A strikeout is a statistic recorded for both pitchers and batters, and is usually denoted by the letter K, or sometimes by the initialism SO.
+A "strikeout looking"—in which the batter does not swing and the third strike is called by the umpire—may be denoted by an inverted K (i.e. ꓘ).

 Although a strikeout suggests that the pitcher dominated the batter, the free-swinging style that generates home runs also leaves batters susceptible to striking out.
-Some of the greatest home run hitters of all time—such as Alex Rodriguez, Reggie Jackson, and Jim Thome—were notorious for striking out.
+Some of the most prolific home run hitters of all time (such as Adam Dunn, Mickey Mantle, Reggie Jackson, Alex Rodriguez, and Jim Thome) were notorious for striking out often.
+Notably, Jackson and Thome respectively hold the major league records for most and second most times struck out in a career.
+Conversely, Tony Gwynn who is notorious for his strikeout statistics amassing only 434 strikeouts in 10,232 plate appearances over his 20-year playing career, was also noted for his lack of home runs.

 Rules and jargon

 A pitched ball is ruled a ball by the umpire if the batter did not swing at it and, in that umpire's judgement, it does not pass through the strike zone.
 Any pitch at which the batter swings unsuccessfully or, that in that umpire's judgement passes through the strike zone, is ruled a strike.
 Each ball and strike affects the count, which is incremented for each pitched ball with the exception of a foul ball on any count with two strikes.
 That is, a third strike may only occur by the batter swinging and missing at a pitched ball, or the pitched ball being ruled a strike by the umpire with no swing by the batter.
 A pitched ball that is struck by the batter with the bat on any count, and is not a foul ball or foul tip, is in play.
 A batter may also strike out by bunting, even if the ball is hit into foul territory.

 A pitcher receives credit for (and a batter is charged with) a strikeout on any third strike, but a batter is out only if one of the following is true: